-^{} If we do not have enough new ordinands to run a dedicated training session in-House, ordinands may attend Diocese-given training at local parishes, at the appropriate level.
+If we do not have enough new ordinands to run a dedicated training session in-House, ordinands may attend Diocese-given training at local parishes/on Zoom, at the appropriate level.
 Subscription to the update service costs £13 per year and must be applied for as soon as new DBS certificate is received.
+It is still necessary to see the certificate

-OVERSEAS VISITORS, STAFF, STUDENTS: overseas criminal record checks relate also to UK nationals who have spent a year or more outside the UK in the last ten years.

-use CofE Safeguarding Risk Assessment Practice Guidance p13 as guide to activity levels which require particular levels of training.
+OVERSEAS VISITORS, STAFF, STUDENTS: overseas criminal record checks relate also to UK nationals who have spent a year or more outside the UK in the last ten years. use CofE Safeguarding Risk Assessment Practice Guidance p13 as guide to activity levels which require particular levels of training.